-The regular season has started so we will take a look at how our potential future Winnipeg Jets have fared in the Canadian Hockey League for the month of October.
+Another month gone by, and another year.
+We take a look at how our potential future Winnipeg Jets have fared in the Canadian Hockey League for the month of December.

 2013 4th Round: RD Jan Kostalek; 25 GP, 4G, 14A, 18 PTS, +27, 10 PIM